USF-IMARS/erddap-config/README.md

 1. modify dataset files in `/datasets/` dir
 2. run [erddap-datasets-xml-builder](https://github.com/7yl4r/erddap-datasetsxml-builder) to generate `datasets.xml` (TODO: see #33)
 3. pull new datasets.xml onto erddap server (if using docker a `docker-compose restart` is not needed)
+    * NOTE: As of 2023-03 IMaRS's ERDDAP server (a docker container on dune) does this automatically every 30min.[^1]
+    * NOTE: Changes beyond just `datasets.xml` edits *may* require the docker container be restarted or rebuilt.

 ### Adding a new DataSet Checklist:
 NOTE: `${HOSTNAME}` is the name of the dockerhost system.